tsurugiugsr/Clover_EFI-For-DELL-G5-5587/README-ENG.md

 ## ummmmmmm
 Maybe I'm not going to fix the issues mentioned above due to my laziness and ignorance...I didn't do the trackpad which needs DSDT...

-May have some mistakes because I'm not using macOS these days 'cause it's not very VOCALOID friendly...But this EFI should work well!
+May have some mistakes because I'm not using macOS these days 'cause it's not very VOCALOID friendly...
+But this EFI should work well!
 And sorry for my poor English...I havn't been doing this for ages.

 Any other things that I can do, just leave a message:)